-- engaging early with our lead customers to develop products and solutions that can be driven across multiple growth markets; - leveraging our core strength and leadership position in standard, catalog products that service all of our end applications; - increasing content of our semiconductor solutions in our customers' systems through cross-selling of our more than 50 product lines; - introducing new products through internal development and acquisitions with market reception that command higher prices based on the application of advanced technologies such as GaN, added features, higher levels of integration and improved performance; and - realizing growth in the market for high-performance analog semiconductors generally, and in our five primary markets in particular.
+- engaging early with our lead customers to develop products and solutions that can be driven across multiple growth markets; - leveraging our core strength and leadership position in standard, catalog products that service all of our end applications; - increasing content of our semiconductor solutions in our customers' systems through cross-selling of our more than 50 product lines; - introducing new products through internal development and acquisitions with market reception that command higher prices based on the application of advanced technologies such as GaN, added features, higher levels of integration and improved performance; and, - realizing growth in the market for high-performance analog semiconductors generally, and in our four primary markets in particular.

-Our core strategy is to develop innovative, high-performance products that address our customers' most difficult technical challenges in our primary markets: Carrier Networks, A&D, Enterprise Networks, Automotive and Multi-market.
+Our core strategy is to develop innovative, high-performance products that address our customers' most difficult technical challenges in our primary markets: Networks, A&D, Automotive and Multi-market.
 While sales in any or all of our primary markets may slow or decline from period to period, over the long-term we generally expect to benefit from strength in these markets.

-We expect growth in the Carrier Networks market to be primarily driven by continued upgrades and expansion of communications equipment to support expansion in Internet traffic, driven by the proliferation of mobile computing devices such as smartphones and tablets coupled with bandwidth rich services such as video on demand and cloud computing.
+We expect growth in the Networks market to be primarily driven by continued upgrades and expansion of communications equipment to support expansion in Internet traffic, driven by the proliferation of mobile computing devices such as smartphones and tablets, coupled with bandwidth rich services such as video on demand and cloud computing, as well as demand for higher bandwidth wired and wireless services, the rapid adoption of cloud-based services, and the migration to an application centric architecture, which we expect will drive faster adoption of higher speed, low latency optical and wireless links.